Reference

 • Emits a fresh machines-update event after every mutation (PUT /machines/{mac}, DELETE /machines/{mac}, the corresponding /ui form posts, and PXE auto-discovery on /pxe/{mac}).

-The fan-out bus is in-process - slow consumers are silently dropped (every event carries the full snapshot, so they catch up on the next mutation).
-Single uvicorn worker is required: a multi-worker deployment would need a real broker (Redis pub/sub, NATS, …), which is overkill for an appliance serving a homelab fleet.
+The fan-out bus is in-process; slow consumers are silently dropped (every event carries the full snapshot, so they catch up on the next mutation).
+Single uvicorn worker is required: a multi-worker deployment would need a real broker (Redis pub/sub, NATS, …), overkill for a single bty-web serving a homelab fleet.

 Configuration schemas